 Doing everything by the book, but still got scouring calves???

-No ScourNo-Scour Calf’s active ingredient mops up bacterial toxins of pretty much any flavor preventing them from running amok in the calf’s intestine.
+Scour-Mate™ has a unique formulation that is layered in sheets.
+Pathogens are trapped between those sheets and safely removed from the digestive tract so that they cause no further damage as they exit.
+Calves can then quickly recover, and in 75% of cases will need no further intervention.
 This effectively disempowers the bug while still allowing an immune response to be generated.
 Since trials began on farm (and over 900 farms have had the opportunity to trial it), 72% of calves have recovered without antibiotics or further treatment.
-Of the rest, most had endured previous treatments and antibiotics before the No-Scour Calf was used.
+Of the rest, most had endured previous treatments and antibiotics before the Scour-Mate™was used.
 It certainly warrants a try on your farm.

 We all do our best, but often that is not enough….and the result is scours, and sometimes those scours are deadly.

 That first feed of newborn calves is more than critical: its life and death!
 We know its important that calves get good quality colostrum as soon as possible, but it doesn’t happen often enough.
 And sometimes it does but the calves still get crook, so what’s going on?

 The “3 Qs of colostrum” management answer that question.
 Calves need an appropriate QUANTITY (15% of birth weight) high QUALITY (thick, gooey and a rich yellow) colostrum from the very first milking of the cow QUICKLY (within an hour of birth) to have the best start to life.
 Dairy Australia has an excellent manual on colostrum harvesting that you can download for free.
 For further information look up colostrum management here.